MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Performance Evaluation

-For object detection on GTSRB, Figs.~\ref{gtsrb_MSP1}, \ref{gtsrb_MSP2} and \ref{gtsrb_MSP3} show the mean average precision (mAP) and Table~\ref{gtsrb} gives the mAP$_{50}$ (The value of mAP when the intersection over union (IOU) threshold is larger than $0.5$) results.
-We observe that compared with MNIST, the performance enhancement for object detection is slower due to the complexity of the detection model.
+For object detection on GTSRB, Figs.~\ref{gtsrb_MSP1}, \ref{gtsrb_MSP2} and \ref{gtsrb_MSP3} show the mean average precision (mAP) and Table~\ref{gtsrb} gives the mAP@${50}$ (The value of mAP when the intersection over union (IOU) threshold is larger than $0.5$) results.
+Compared to MNIST, the performance enhancement for object detection is slower due to the complexity of the detection task.
 Specifically, it takes at least $513.16$ seconds to achieve a $50\%$ mAP using the \textbf{\textit{immersion-aware}} method.
 Our research introduces the flexibility to adjust decision guidance time, making it adaptable to various task types.
-Meanwhile, Figs.~\ref{VOI_MC1_gtsrb},~\ref{VOI_MC2_gtsrb},~\ref{VOI_MC3_gtsrb} and Table~\ref{gtsrb} demonstrate that MSP 1 with greater IoM takes less time to achieve the same mAP, which indicates that IoM works well to capture immersion.
+Moreover, Figs.~\ref{VOI_MC1_gtsrb},~\ref{VOI_MC2_gtsrb},~\ref{VOI_MC3_gtsrb} and Table~\ref{gtsrb} demonstrate that MSP 1 with greater IoM takes less time to achieve the same mAP, which indicates that IoM works well to capture immersion.
 For instance, MSP 1 has the highest IoM, and the time that it takes to reach $50\%$ mAP is $513.16$s, which is $67.93$s and $110.73$s less than those of MSP 2 and MSP 3, respectively.

-The above comparison validates the feasibility of the proposed trading framework and the advantages of IoM-based metric incentives.
+The comparison results validate the advantages of the proposed trading framework, which outperforms other schemes by improving IoM by $38.3\%$ and $37.2\%$ and reducing the training time to reach the target accuracy by $43.5\%$ and $49.8\%$, on average, for the MNIST and GTSRB datasets, respectively.